MaazXQureshi/ece1724webproject/proposal/proposal.md

 ## Motivation

-Throughout the team’s time living in Toronto, through school and university, it has been difficult to find information on volunteering events happening around the city.
+Throughout the team’s time living in Toronto, it has been difficult to find information on volunteering events happening around the city.
 To find such events, people have often had to rely on flyers or bulletin boards which are often overpopulated with unrelated advertisements, out-of-date information or are mostly ignored due to the lack of accessibility these options offer.
-Most people rely on word of mouth or happen to come across posts on social media advertising volunteering events, both of which are unreliable mediums.
-Additionally, these fare poorly when wanting to search for events that pertain to personal interests since organizers and events are not filtered.
+Most people rely on word of mouth or come across posts on social media advertising volunteering events - both unreliable mediums.
+Additionally, these fare poorly when wanting to search for events pertaining to personal interests since events are not filtered.

-Consequently, being executive members of university clubs, it has been equally difficult to advertise volunteering events, having to rely on social media such as Facebook, Instagram and Discord.
-These come with limitations of their own, as users have to be following social media accounts or be part of groups in order to be notified of new events - defeating the purpose of having people discover new volunteering opportunities.
+Consequently, being executive members of university clubs, it has been equally difficult to advertise volunteering events, having to rely on social media.
+This comes with limitations of its own, as users have to be following social media accounts or be part of groups in order to be notified of new events - defeating the purpose of having people discover new volunteering opportunities.

 Overall, there is a seeming lack of a centralized volunteering hub for people to look up volunteering events that are happening around the city in a convenient manner, as well as event organizers to get an accurate headcount for planning purposes.
 Our project aims to address this by giving the community a dashboard on which to post, search for, view and sign up for volunteering events that are happening across the city.

 This project is worth pursuing for the benefit of the entire Toronto community - both for people exploring for events to volunteer in, as well as event organizers to determine interest.
-Having a centralised dashboard helps all manner of students.
 Residents who have just moved into the city might not know where to look or who to ask for regarding volunteering opportunities - this dashboard will help them conveniently search for and view all sorts of events that they are interested in, as well as help express interest in them to notify the organizers and secure a spot.
-Long-time residents trying to find specific opportunities to suit their specialized interests will benefit greatly from the dashboard’s searching and filtering features, as well as view information to help them determine what fits into their schedule.
-Other target users include event organizers who, through the use of this platform, are able to post volunteering opportunities in a centralized place for all in the community to look at rather than having to rely on social media posts which may not reach the intended demographic.
+Long-time residents trying to find specific opportunities to suit their specialized interests will benefit greatly from the dashboard’s searching and filtering features, which also helps determine schedule conflicts.
+Other target users include event organizers who will be able to post volunteering opportunities in a centralized place for the community to browse rather than having to rely on social media which may not reach their intended demographic.
 Furthermore, it helps them streamline event posting rather than having to manually create interest forms which in turn is complemented by the register feature for organizers to get an accurate headcount to better plan out these events.

 An existing solution is [Volunteer Toronto](https://www.volunteertoronto.ca/) which appears to be the central volunteering hub for Toronto.
 While this website has a good list of volunteering opportunities and sees frequent activity, there are a few limitations.
 The website only allows organizations to register (with a subscription fee) with no support for the general user, thereby neglecting a customized experience.
 The site’s interface looks dated, with little to no support for images and files when creating events as well very sparse search options limited mostly to keywords, category, and location.
 The site represents more of an information or listing hub rather than a dashboard that is tailored to be an all-in-one platform for both organizers and volunteers, which is what our platform aims to achieve.